Walter Trier: Exhibitions and murals

-In 1934 Trier held a one-man exhibition in Prague.
+In 1934, Trier held a one-man exhibition in Prague.

 Trier also created various murals: in the Kabarett der Komiker at Kurfürstendamm (1929, destroyed by the Nazis in 1933), on the liner SS Bremen (1929), and for Hoffmann–La Roche (Welwyn Garden City, 1938).
 He also staged designs for Spielzeug (1924) and The Bartered Bride (1931).

-Trier held an exhibition of oils and water-colours in the University of Toronto in 1951, his death year.
+Trier held an exhibition of oils and water-colours in the University of Toronto in 1951, the year of his death.

 The Walter Trier Gallery at the Art Gallery of Ontario (AGO) Devoted to the work of Walter Trier features small rotating exhibitions of the artist's watercolours, drawings, paintings and sculpture along with satirical works on paper by other artists from the AGO collection.

-In 1976 the AGO received a gift from the Trier-Fodor Foundation of over 1100 works by Trier and 345 folk toys.
+In 1976, the AGO received a gift from the Trier-Fodor Foundation of over 1100 works by Trier and 345 folk toys.
 The gift was accompanied by an endowment to support the acquisition of humorous, satirical and illustrative art.